bohoomil/fontconfig-ultimate/README.rst

   ``/etc/profile.d/infinality-settings.sh``.

 * All the necessary build scripts can be found in ``infinality-bundle`` branch.
-  It should not be a very demanding task to 'translare' them for use in your own Linux distribution.
+  It should not be a very demanding task to 'translate' them for use in your own Linux distribution.

 .. _fontconfig-infinality-ultimate-git: https://aur.archlinux.org/packages/fontconfig-infinality-ultimate-git/